jbunds801/Recreate-Your-Favorite-Website-Assignment/README.md

 this on the website I found the code on, and it mentioned something about an API and using google maps to calculate distance so I'm sure this is fairly advanced!

-Anotehr feature that would be cool to add later too would maybe be to be able to click on the individual polaroid and have another image of a back of a polaroid to show a "quick look" of the price before clicking on the link and having it take you to the store!
+Another feature that would be cool to add later too would maybe be to be able to click on the individual polaroid and

+have another image of a back of a polaroid to show a "quick look" of the price before clicking on the link and having it take you to the store!